thoughtworksarts/thoughtworksarts.github.io/app/_projects/sentient-thespian.markdown

 description : A film exploring attributions of sentience to robots, by humans, as a feature of the Fourth Industrial Revolution, featuring the expressive, spider-like Mekamon robot.

+thumb-alt   : A small spider-like robot in black and white

 image       : /images/projects/sentient-thespian/og.jpg

 artist      : Adrianne Wortzel